oscar-system/Singular.jl/README.maintainer.md

    changed since the last version, add a dummy commit and use the new SHA.

-At this point, we have a new `libsingular_julia_jll` in the works, and the steps are essentially Steps 3-5 in the pervious section.
+At this point, we have a new `libsingular_julia_jll` in the works, and the steps are essentially Steps 3-5 in the previous section.

 4. The usual waiting.
     ex: https://github.com/JuliaRegistries/General/commit/5c91a1184ed468d2a014c149f19caf84748fb83f